A lovely Christmas Buffet at Fjörukráin Viking Restaurant in Iceland

 This restaurant, Fjörukráin, is my favourite restaurant and here you enter the world of the Vikings!
 It is located in the second oldest building in Hafnarfjörður town, built in 1841.
 We dined in the very ornate Viking-style restaurant on the second floor.

 What added to the cosy atmosphere was that there were singers dressed as Vikings walking from table to table singing beautiful Icelandic songs.

 The Christmas buffets in Iceland consist of traditional Icelandic food.
 F.ex. smoked leg of lamb, hangikjöt, which is an Icelandic delicacy.
 It is boiled, sliced and served cold with potatoes in white sauce.

-The dough is flattened and cut in a round shape, then you make tiny holes in it with a fork and in my home, we run a special brass roller through it and flip over every second leave of the decorations, which were made with this roller, and fasten it.
+The dough is flattened and cut into a round shape, then you make tiny holes in it with a fork.
+In my home, we run a special brass roller through it and flip over every second leave of the decorations, which were made with this roller, and fasten it.

 You can make various decorations with the roller.
 Traditionally though the bread was cut with knives.